 The European Union Statistics on Income and Living Conditions (EU-SILC) collects timely and comparable multidimensional microdata on income, poverty, social exclusion and living conditions.

-The EU-SILC collection is a key instrument for providing information required by the European Semester ([1]) and the European Pillar of Social Rights, and the main source of data for microsimulation purposes and flash estimates of income distribution and poverty rates.
+The EU-SILC collection is a key instrument for providing the information required by the European Semester([1]) and the European Pillar of Social Rights.
+It is also the main source of data for microsimulation purposes and for producing flash estimates of income distribution and poverty rates.

 The EU-SILC instrument provides two types of data:

-Cross-sectional data pertaining to a given time or a certain time period with variables on income, poverty, social exclusion and other living conditions.
+cross-sectional data pertaining to a given time or a certain time period with variables on income, poverty, social exclusion and other living conditions;

 EU-SILC collects:

-annual variables,
+annual variables;

-three-yearly modules,
+three-yearly modules;

-six-yearly modules,
+six-yearly modules;

 optional variables.

-The variables collected are grouped by topic and detailed topic and transmitted to Eurostat in four main files (D-File, H-File, R-File and P-file).
+The variables collected are grouped by topic and detailed topic, and transmitted to Eurostat in four main files (D-File, H-File, R-File and P-file).

-The domain ‘Income and Living Conditions’ covers the following topics: persons at risk of poverty or social exclusion, income inequality, income distribution and monetary poverty, living conditions, material deprivation, and EU-SILC ad-hoc modules, which are structured into collections of indicators on specific topics.
+The ‘Income and Living Conditions’ domain covers the following topics: persons at risk of poverty or social exclusion, income inequality, income distribution and monetary poverty, living conditions and material deprivation.
+It also covers EU-SILC ad hoc modules, which are organised into collections of indicators on specific topics.

-([1]) The European Semester is the European Union’s framework for the coordination and surveillance of economic and social policies.
+([1]); The European Semester is the European Union’s framework for coordinating and monitoring economic and social policies.

-Malta (Malta and Gozo),
+Malta: Malta and Gozo.

-Netherlands (Kingdom of the Netherlands excluding overseas territories),
+Netherlands: Kingdom of the Netherlands excluding overseas territories.

-Cyprus (Government-controlled areas of the Republic of Cyprus).
+Cyprus: Government-controlled areas of the Republic of Cyprus.

-Portugal (The whole national territory, including the mainland and the two Autonomous Regions (Região Autónoma dos Açores and Região Autónoma da Madeira).
+Portugal: The whole national territory, including the mainland and the two autonomous regions (Região Autónoma dos Açores and Região Autónoma da Madeira).

 ([2]) This designation is without prejudice to positions on status and is in line with UNSCR 1244/1999 and the ICJ Opinion on the Kosovo declaration of independence.